garbo-succus/r3f-control-kit/README.md

 - Pinch-zooming happens in the `deltaZ` direction.
 - Rotation is not supported.

 Safari has more advanced support via the proprietary `gesturestart`/`gesturechange`/`gestureend` events; unfortunately the author has no experience with these.
-It may be desirable to shim Firefox/Chrome wheel event behavior where possible, and to treat rotation like multitouch pointer events.
+It may be desirable to shim Firefox/Chrome wheel event behavior where possible, and to treat rotation like multitouch pointer events, until a suitable handler for Safari gesture events is available.

 It is recommended to show the "ctrl" key as a wheel modifier key in keyboard config interfaces, but to prevent it from being changed.